georgebabarus/magento-filesystem-extension/docs/source/introduction.rst

 Multiple cloud buckets mapping for each sub-directory
 ------------------------------------------------------

 Having multiple cloud objects buckets mapped to different media level directories allow website to expose files with different level of permission for frontend.
-For example for downloadable products, files should always be served through application server.
+For example for downloadable products, files should always be served through application server in order to check permissions, not directly from storage service.

     .. _known_issues: